BC Partners to buy Springer Science for 3.3 billion euros

 Swedish private equity firm EQT said in a statement that the transaction was expected to close in August.

-British private equity investors Candover (CDI.L) and Cinven CINV.UL created Springer Science in 2004 by merging Dutch group Kluwer Academic Publishers with German firm BertelsmannSpringer.
+British private equity investors Candover and Cinven created Springer Science in 2004 by merging Dutch group Kluwer Academic Publishers with German firm BertelsmannSpringer.

 In December 2009, EQT and GIC bought 82 percent and 18 percent of the company, respectively, from Candover and Cinven.

-BP Partners said it was advised by Credit Suisse CSGN.VX, Nomura and Jefferies.
+BP Partners said it was advised by Credit Suisse, Nomura and Jefferies.

-The purchase will be backed with around 2.5 billion euros of debt provided by Barclays, Credit Suisse, Goldman Sachs, JP Morgan (JPM.N), Nomura (8604.T) and UBS UBSN.VX, banking sources said.
+The purchase will be backed with around 2.5 billion euros of debt provided by Barclays, Credit Suisse, Goldman Sachs, JP Morgan, Nomura and UBS, banking sources said.

 The debt will include euro- and dollar denominated leveraged loans that are "covenant lite," a structure that offers little or no protection for lenders via financial tests.